 In an attempt to stem this decline and catalyze a revitalization of one of the worst perceived neighborhoods, the Municipality of Norristown secured a grant from Montgomery County and the Commonwealth of Pennsylvania in the late 2000s to purchase and demolish two of the worst properties in the 1000 block of DeKalb Street.
 They searched for developer who could redevelop the site with creatively designed, affordable housing for homeownership.
 No one knew for sure whether homes could be sold in this blighted, transitional location.

-Sarah Peck and her company, Progressive Housing Ventures, agreed to demolish and redevelop the two-lot property into affordable new townhomes for homeownership.
+Sarah Peck and her company, Progressive New Homes, agreed to demolish and redevelop the two-lot property into affordable new townhomes for homeownership.
 She created a product type of stacked townhomes made to resemble the historic mansions in the neighborhood.
 Two buildings of six dwellings each flanked an existing 100 year old dwelling and were designed to integrate into the street scape seamlessly.
 Surface parking for the residents was provided at the rear.